mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. The acount of virtual hardware dedicated to the instance
 2. The software loaded on the instance

+### Amazon EC2 Dedicated Hosts

+**Dedicated Host** gives you additional visibility and control over how instances are placed on a physical server, and you can consistently deploy your instances to the same physical server over time.

+As a result, Dedicated Hosts enable you to use your existing server-bound software licenses and address corporate compliance and regulatory requirements.

+Benefis:

+1. Save money on licensing costs
+2. Help meet corporate compliance requirements

+Comparing Dedicated Hosts to Dedicated Instances

 ### Instance Types and Sizes

 Instance type varies in the following dimensions;